Joseph Bertrand: Biography

+Work

 He conjectured, in 1845, that there is at least one prime number between n and 2n − 2 for every n > 3.
 Chebyshev proved this conjecture, now termed Bertrand's postulate, in 1850.
-He was also famous for two paradoxes of probability, known now as Bertrand's Paradox and the Paradox of Bertrand's box.
-There is another paradox concerning game theory that is named for him, known as the Bertrand Paradox.
+He was also famous for two paradoxes of probability, known now as Bertrand's paradox and the Paradox of Bertrand's box.
+There is another paradox concerning game theory that is named for him, known as the Bertrand paradox.
 In 1849, he was the first to define real numbers using what is now termed a Dedekind cut.

-Bertrand translated into French Carl Friedrich Gauss's work concerning the theory of errors and the method of least squares.
+Bertrand translated into French Carl Friedrich Gauss's work concerning the theory of errors and the method of least squares in 1855, with Gauss's approval.

 Concerning economics, he reviewed the work on oligopoly theory, specifically the Cournot Competition Model (1838) of French mathematician Antoine Augustin Cournot.
 His Bertrand Competition Model (1883) argued that Cournot had reached a very misleading conclusion, and he reworked it using prices rather than quantities as the strategic variables, thus showing that the equilibrium price was simply the competitive price.

-His book Thermodynamique states in Chapter XII, that thermodynamic entropy and temperature are only defined for reversible processes.
+His 1887 book Thermodynamique states in Chapter XII, that thermodynamic entropy and temperature are only defined for reversible processes.
 He was one of the first people to state this publicly.